All Products

 Limits

-• The Kafka protocol must be version 2.1.0 or later.
+• The Kafka protocol version must be 2.1.0 or later.

 • System policies for SLS

-• Custom permission policy
+• Custom policy

 Note